postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/environments-run-button.md

 > If you're using the dynamic (HTML) button, you can use the Run in Postman API to alter your button's behavior.
 Use the button to create and modify environments, or have multiple buttons on a single page, each with a different environment.

-## Include and environment in your button
+## Include an environment in your button

-The ways that you can include an environment with your button will depend on which Run in Postman button you want to work with.
+You can add environments to both static and dynamic Run in Postman buttons.

-**Dynamic buttons:** You can include the environment from the "Embed" tab or with the Run in Postman API.
+**Dynamic buttons:** You can include the environment from the **Embed** tab or with the Run in Postman API.

-**Static buttons:** With the static (JSON) button, you can only include the environment from the "Embed" tab.
+**Static buttons:** With the static (Markdown) button, you can only include the environment from the "Embed" tab.

-### Include the environment from the "Embed" tab
+### Add environment from the **Embed** tab

-When you include an environment from the "Embed" tab, you can do it when you first create your button or for a button that already exists.
+You can add an environment to a new button while you're creating it, or to an exisitng button at any time.

+> If you add an environment to an existing button, you have to click **Update link** to save the environment parameter to the embed code, and then copy the new embed code into your website's code.

 1. From the Postman app, go to the collection that you created or will create the Run in Postman button for.
-1. To the right of the collection name, click the ellipses **(...)** > **Share collection**.
+2. To the right of the collection name, click the ellipses **(...)** > **Share collection**.
 The Share dialog will pop-up.
-1. In the Share dialog, click the "Embed" tab.
+3. In the Share dialog, click the "Embed" tab.
 If you need to create the button first, [create your Run in Postman button](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/creating-run-button/)
-1. On the right, above the script panel, click the dropdown to choose an environment.
+4. On the right, above the code field, click the dropdown to choose an environment.
 You'll see the code in the panel change to include the environment parameter.
-1. At the bottom right, click **Copy to clipboard**.
+5. At the bottom right, click **Copy to clipboard**.
-1. Embed the button on your website.
+6. Embed the button on your website.

 [![select environment](Environments in RIP gif.gif)

-> To alter the button's behavior with the Run in Postman API, you ned to have permission to access and edit your website's code.

-### Use the Run in Postman API to include the environment on page load
+### Use the API to include an environment

 > Only the dynamic (HTML) Run in Postman button exposes the Run in Postman API.

-The JavaScript Run in Postman API uses the `_pm()` method to create or modify client-side environments through Run in Postman buttons that already exist.
+The JavaScript Run in Postman API uses the `_pm()` method to create or modify client-side environments through  exisitng Run in Postman buttons.
 For example, You could use the API to pass login credentials to Postman:

 ```javascript
 _pm('env.create', 'Spotify', {